dotnet/sdk/documentation/general/torn-sdk.md

 ### .NET SDK in box analyzers multi-target

 Technically in box analyzers can have a multi-targeting strategy just as NuGet based analyzers do.
 This is actively discouraged because it leads to unnecessary increases in .NET SDK sizes.
 The time spent implementing multi-targeting is likely better spent moving to a dual insertion to keep .NET SDK sizes down and provide a consistent experience with other analyzers.

+### .NET SDK in box analyzers use light up

+In box could also employ a light up strategy.
+Essentially reference older versions of the compiler and use reflection to opportunistically discover + use newer APIs.
+This is successfully employed in analyzers like StyleCop.

 ### PackageReference